joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/26/briefing/norbertine-nuns-california.html

 **Berlin Pride Attack: What We Know About the Suspected Act of Terrorism**\
-`The Berlin police said they were searching for a 21-year-old man with links to local Islamist groups, and investigating the crime as a possible act of terrorism.`\
+`German authorities said the main suspect in the crime, which they called a likely act of terrorism, had been killed in a police raid on Sunday evening.`\
 https://www.nytimes.com/2026/07/26/world/europe/berlin-pride-car-attack.html

 **Some Like It Hot, and Then Cold**\